rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 ## Composite Keys

-Benerator does not provide an **automated** composite key handling, but you can configure it to handle them ** explicitly**.
+Benerator does not provide an **automated** composite key handling, but you can configure it to handle them **explicitly**.
 The typical approach for this is a prototype query.

 ## Prototype Queries

-For the general idea of prototype-based generation, see the corresponding chapter.
+For the general idea of prototype-based generation, see '[Prototype-based Data Generation](data_generation_concepts.md#prototype-based-data-generation)'.
 In addition to the core features, the prototype approach is a good way to handle composite primary keys and composite foreign keys, since their components are available in combination.